 The application can be made ex parte.
 The court will then either (i) grant leave to enforce the award or (ii) direct that the arbitration claim form is served on the defendant(s) before the order is made, in which case the enforcement proceedings will then continue as adversarial proceedings.
 If the court grants leave to enforce the award, the defendant will then be served with the order and have a period of 14 days (or longer, as specified by the court) to apply to have the order set aside.

-As discussed above, making an application to the Courts of England and Wales for leave to enforce an award is a relatively straightforward process.
+As discussed above, making an application to the courts of England and Wales for leave to enforce an arbitral award is a relatively straightforward process.
 It will then depend on how quickly the court deals with the application and whether it decides to make the order for leave to enforce (which could happen in days) or direct that the arbitration claim form be served on the defendants and enforcement is then disputed.
 A summary procedure is available to a party seeking to enforce when there are no objections.

-The costs involve the applicable court fee (at the time of writing, currently £66 in the High Court or £44 in the County Court) as well as legal costs.
+The costs involve the applicable court fee (at the time of writing, £66 in the High Court or £44 in the County Court) as well as legal costs.
 Additional court fees will be payable when applying for execution against the award debtor’s assets.
 The legal costs will depend on the amount of work involved and whether enforcement is disputed.

 Grounds for Refusing Recognition and Enforcement of New York Convention Awards under Section 103 of the Arbitration Act

-Unless there is a recognised ground for refusing enforcement under Section 103 of the Arbitration Act, the Courts of England and Wales are bound to recognise and enforce foreign awards under the New York Convention.
+Unless there is a recognised ground for refusing enforcement under Section 103 of the Arbitration Act, the courts of England and Wales are bound to recognise and enforce foreign awards under the New York Convention.
 The grounds for refusal to recognise and enforce a foreign award include the following.